 I ended up exhausting myself — lost trust in myself and peace in my relationship.

 If your mind is so loud in a relationship that your heart can’t speak — then this is for you.
+I won’t just spell out why we overthink, I will take you through every step of how I calmed my brain into submission and took back control.

 Quick Tips to Stop Overthinking in a Relationship: